meilisearch/charabia/README.md

 ## Details

-Meilisearch’s tokenizer is modular.
+Charabia is modular.
 It goes field by field, determining the most likely language for the field and running a different pipeline for each language.

 ## Supported languages

-**Meilisearch is multilingual**, featuring optimized support for:
+**Charabia is multilingual**, featuring optimized support for:

 |  Script - Language  |                           specialized segmentation                            | specialized normalization | Segmentation Performance level | Tokenization Performance level |